Our riding programmes in Cusco:

-Perol Chico's multi-day adventurous riding tours and riding expeditions are suitable for intermediate to advanced riders who can appreciate well-trained, sensitive and forward-going horses.
+Perol Chico's horse riding holidays and multi-day excursions are suitable for intermediate to advanced riders who can appreciate well-trained, sensitive and forward-going horses.

 Before each ride we take our time to introduce our breed, explain and teach our riding style, evaluate rider's ability, match each rider with the right horse and discuss safety on the trails.
 Friendly and professional Peruvian horsemen with a thorough knowledge of the local flora, fauna and traditions guide the rides, while 4x4 vehicles are used as back up.

 During the rides, guests are treated to delicious regional meals, using fresh and local ingredients wherever possible and accommodation is offered at excellent hotels selected for their local flavour, colonial architecture, comfort and good locations.

 Please click on the links on the left of this page to learn more about the detailed itineraries, pricing, lodging and other trip details of our rides.

 To ensure the welfare of our horses there is a strict rider weight limit of 85 kg / 13.5st / 187 pounds (dressed for riding).
 There are scales at the stables and riders may be weighed prior to the ride setting off.
 Riders exceeding our weight limit may be excluded from the ride and no refund will be made, so please be honest with your weight.

 Beginner: A rider who has limited experience, is unable to apply basic aids and does not have a firm and balanced seat.
 Total beginners have little experience (if any) at all with horses in general.
 They may have been on a "trail ride" at a rental stable once or twice but they do not know general horse handling or the basic commands to make the horse move forward, turn, trot, stop and back unassisted.
 They cannot saddle or bridle a horse themselves and are not comfortable handling a horse from the ground.